bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.10 General Requirements

-The BC Mines Act - Major Mines Operating Permit Credential MUST be issued by the ministry responsible for mining activities through the authority of the Chief Permitting Officer (CPO) under section 10 of the Mines Act.
+The BC Mines Act - Mines Operating Permit Credential MUST be issued by the ministry responsible for mining activities through the authority of the Chief Permitting Officer (CPO) under section 10 of the Mines Act.
 CPO means the individual, or a delegate, appointed under the Mines Act primarily responsible for administering and making decisions under the Mines Act in regards to permitting.
 Under section 8.3 of the Mines Act, the CPO may delegate in writing to an inspector any of the powers conferred on the CPO under the Mines Act.

 ## 1.11.
 Revisions